macimax/WIKI_STEPMANIA/Common-theming-issues-and-troubleshooting.md

 - Is error reporting enabled?
 (F3+F6, make sure "show errors" is not greyed out)
 - Make sure this file is not a duplicate of an existing screen, such as a ScreenTitleMenu overlay folder and then a lua file named ScreenTitleMenu overlay.lua.

-# "must return an actorframe" error when entering screen
+# "must return an actor" error when entering screen
 You probably forgot to return the ActorFrame table in one of your files.

 # "invalid class" or "unknown class" error when entering a screen